Discover The Great Migration in Africa & Other Epic Animal Migrations

 • They were called “right whales” because they were the right whale to hunt.

-The Carmine bee-eater is as distinctive as it is beautiful.
-Pink, rust and turquoise blue plumage make this bee-eater an African migration animal must-see.
-While the Carmine bee-eater spends the summer months in woodland savannah as far afield as South Africa, come August the birds begin to mass on the banks of the Zambezi River in northern Namibia.
+The carmine bee-eater is a bird as distinctive as it is beautiful.
+Pink, rust, and turquoise blue plumage make this bee-eater a must-see African migration animal.
+While the carmine bee-eater spends the summer months in woodland savannah as far afield as South Africa, come August, the birds begin to mass on the banks of the Zambezi River in northern Namibia.

-The Carmine bee-eater is monogamous.
+The carmine bee-eater is monogamous.
 By late September, the birds have begun to pair off and breed.
 Courtship is complex with male birds offering ‘gifts’ of dead insects to woo their prospective mates as well as doing aerial combat to prove their fitness and agility.
 Bee-eaters make their nests at the end of long burrows in dry river banks.
-During excavation, large numbers of the birds remain on the ground and when threatened by predators like yellow-billed kites, take off on mass.
+During excavation, large numbers of the birds remain on the ground and, when threatened by predators like yellow-billed kites, take off en masse.
 Thousands of birds bursting into carmine flight is dizzyingly beautiful.

 By the end of November, these African migration birds have returned to their summer hunting grounds, leaving their nests to crumble until the following year.
-Witnessing these colourful birds in huge colonies in and about the Zambezi River banks is a must-see for twitchers and anyone who fancies witnessing an animal migration in Africa.
+Witnessing these colourful birds in huge colonies in and about the Zambezi River is a must for twitchers and anyone chasing the best African animal migrations.

 Carmine Bee-eater Fact File